-- specially provided for in the Charter of the United Nations or in treaties and conventions in force." - 2.
-In addition, this application is brought under Article 36, ¶2 of the Statute of the Court: "The states parties to the present Statute may at any time declare that they recognize as compulsory ipso facto and without special agreement, in relation to any other state accepting the same obligation, the jurisdiction of the Court in all legal disputes concerning: (a)the interpretation of a treaty; (b)any question of international law; (c)the existence of any fact which, if established, would constitute a breach of an international obligation; (d)the nature or extent of the reparation to be made for the breach of an international obligation." - 3.
-Furthermore, this application is brought under Article 38, ¶1, §a-c of the Statute of the Court: "The Court, whose function is to decide in accordance with international law such disputes as are submitted to it, shall apply: (a)international conventions, whether general or particular, establishing rules expressly recognized by the contesting states; (b)international custom, as evidence of a general practice accepted as law; (c)the general principles of law recognized by civilized nations;..."
+- 1. This application is brought under Article 36, 1 of the Statute of the Court: "The jurisdiction of the Court comprises all cases which the parties refer to it and all matters specially provided for in the Charter of the United Nations or in treaties and conventions in force."
+8 - 2.
+In addition, this application is brought under Article 36, 2 of the Statute of the Court: "The states parties to the present Statute may at any time declare that they recognize as compulsory ipso facto and without special agreement, in relation to any other state accepting the same obligation, the jurisdiction of the Court in all legal disputes concerning: (a)the interpretation of a treaty; (b)any question of international law; (c)the existence of any fact which, if established, would constitute a breach of an international obligation; (d)the nature or extent of the reparation to be made for the breach of an international obligation."9 - Furthermore, this application is brought under Article 38, 1, a-c of the Statute of the Court: "The Court, whose function is to decide in accordance with international law such disputes as are submitted to it, shall apply: (a)international conventions, whether general or particular, establishing rules expressly recognized by the contesting states; (b)international custom, as evidence of a general practice accepted as law; (c)the general principles of law recognized by civilized nations;..."10

-ARGUMENTS
+ARGUMENTS:

-- 1. The Republic of Finland does not contest that the Kingdom of Denmark has the ability to build a bridge connecting two islands that are Danish territory.
+- The Republic of Finland does not contest that the Kingdom of Denmark has the ability to build a bridge connecting two islands that are Danish territory.
 However, the passing height of the bridge (65 meters), combined with the depth of Route T (15 meters with the 2-meter under-keel clearance factored in) will cause irreputable economic harm to the Republic of Finland due to the inability of certain oil tankers and oil rigs to pass underneath the bridge. - 2.
 The Republic of Finland contends that the "alternative" route that has been proposed by the Kingdom of Denmark, the Sound, is not a legitimate alternative for Finnish ships due to the Sound's shallow depth of 7.7 meters. - 3.
 The construction of the bridge over the Great Belt is a violation of the right of free passage of ships arriving and leaving Finnish ports and shipyards through the Great Belt, which is in violation of the conventions and laws stated previously in this application.
 Furthermore, this right of free passage applies to all ships, including oil tankers, and to drill ships, oil rigs and other foreseeable ships.

-SUMMARY AND REQUESTS
+89 SUMMARY AND REQUESTS:

-Reiterating the fact that the Kingdom of Denmark has an obligation to observe and respect the right of free passage of the Republic of Finland, the Republic of Finland prays the Court to adjudge and declare that: (a)there is a right of free passage through the Great Belt which applies to all ships entering and leaving Finnish ports and shipyards; (b)that this right extends to drill ships, oil rigs and reasonably foreseeable ships; (c) that the construction of a fixed bridge over the Great Belt as currently planned by Denmark would be incompatible with the right of passage mentioned in (a) and (b) above and; (d)that Denmark and Finland ought to start
+Reiterating the fact that the Kingdom of Denmark has an obligation to observe and respect the right of free passage of the Republic of Finland, the Republic of Finland prays the Court to adjudge and declare that: (a)there is a right of free passage through the Great Belt which applies to all ships entering and leaving Finnish ports and shipyards; (b)that this right extends to drill ships, oil rigs and reasonably foreseeable ships; (c) that the construction of a fixed bridge over the Great Belt as currently planned by Denmark would be incompatible with the right of 95 passage mentioned in (a) and (b) above and; (d)that Denmark and Finland ought to start negotiations, in good 96 faith, on how the right of free passage, as set out in (a) through (c) above, should be guaranteed.